adithyacd/AI-Powered-Chatbot-/README.md

-HELV
-#HELV is a Chatbot with General and Document-based Q&A

 HELV is an intelligent chatbot that provides answers to general questions as well as document-specific queries based on user-uploaded files.
 It integrates two powerful components:

 - **General Q&A:** Powered by LangChain with Gemini 1.5 Flash API for conversational AI.